Skip to content

 Commands

-Commands are instant, one-shot operations.
-All physics commands follow Jungle's composable action-list pattern: one target, multiple toggleable operations in a reorderable list.
+Commands are composable, one-shot operations.
+All physics commands follow the TargetedCommand<TTarget, TOperation> pattern: one target, multiple toggleable operations in a reorderable list.
+Operations run in parallel - instant ones complete immediately, timed ones self-tick.
+The command completes when all operations finish.

 [SerializeReference] [JungleClassSelection]